-Class Contact:Online 1.0 hrTutorial 2.0 hrsThe online component is a one hour lecture.
+Class Contact:Online 1.0 hrTutorial 2.0 hrsThe online component of this unit may consist of lecture materials, learning modules and interactive tasks.

-Required Reading:Texts as suggested by the Lecturer, links will be provided on VU
+Required Reading:Texts as suggested by the Lecturer, links will be provided on VU Collaborate

-Collaborate

-Assessment: Report, Respond professionally to a young person presenting with one or more complex issues using a role play or presentation., 30%.
-Case Study, Respond to a case study of a young person with complex issues living in a residential care setting utilising evidence informed Youth Work practice., 70%.
+Assessment: Report, A report providing a justification to disclosing or not disclosing personal information to assist a positive education outcome for the young person., 30%.
+Test, Graded quiz, 20%.
+Case Study, Respond to a case study of a young person with complex issues living in a residential care setting utilising evidence informed Youth Work practice., 50%.
 Effective total of 3000 words.